Ranchero-Software/NetNewsWire/Technotes/BranchingStrategy.md

 ![Branching Full](Images/Branching-Full.png)

-Today (6/12/2019) we have 2 branches, master and macOS Candidate, in the main repository which will eventually grow to be 5 branches.
+Today (6/12/2019) we have 2 branches, main and macOS Candidate, in the main repository which will eventually grow to be 5 branches.

 There will also be a number of repository forks that NetNewWire developers will create to do bug fixes and implement new features (not shown here).
-Typically contributers will fork the Master branch to thier own repository.
+Typically contributers will fork the Main branch to thier own repository.
 They would then create a feature/bugfix branch on their repository.
-Once work on thier forked branch is complete, they will submit a pull request to be merged back into the main repository master.
+Once work on thier forked branch is complete, they will submit a pull request to be merged back into the main repository main.

 ## Tagging